 Before you begin

-In this guide, we discuss truncation and convolution.
+We discuss truncation and convolution in this guide.
 If you are not familiar with these concepts, here is a short introduction:

 Truncate: To truncate something is to shorten it or cut part of it off.
 In computer science, the term is often used about data types or variables, like floating-point numbers and strings.
 For example, a function may truncate the decimal portion of a floating-point number to make it an integer.